 This is something my obsessive-compulsive, perfectionistic self must know.
-I wrote it down on a post-it note and now it lingers on my shelves, a kind of hope, a remembering.
+I wrote it down on a post-it note & now it lingers on my shelves, a kind of hope, a remembering.

 Here is a small playlist I made, containing songs I adore at the moment.
-There is lots of John Mayer and Vance Joy and Sam Smith and John Legend, because that is how I roll.
+There is lots of John Mayer & Vance Joy & Sam Smith &John Legend, because that is how I roll.
 (If you enjoy my taste in music, here is another gift for you.)

-I have not picked up any clients for a long while – design or writing or business or otherwise – but I have fallen into working with one of my dear friends here to design and build her new business.
-We create hard and laugh often.
+I have not picked up any clients for a long while – design or writing or business or otherwise – but I have fallen into working with one of my dear friends here to design & build her new business.
+We create hard & laugh often.
 It is a good, soft thing.
-And I am excited to see what we create together.
+And I am excited to see what we make together.
 Perhaps I may begin working with more clients again.
 (A question: if I did, would you be interested in working with me to write things for you or edit your own work?
 Please email me if so.)

 Often I am sad here, but also often I am happy.

 “As with music, it takes a lifetime of practice to be kind to yourself.
 Make space for that practice, and the harmony will emerge.”
 I am trying to be kind to myself in the way a treble clef holds the staff close to its enormous curvature, this spiralled heartbeat, an exercise in tender.

 I admire minimalism.
 I try to practise it.

 Heaven or This is now at 5000 downloads.
 There are many gorgeous reviews.
 I receive emails daily from its readers, & every time I am awed anew.
 In case you missed it: currently I am answering questions regarding the book on Goodreads, so you may ask whatever your heart desires.